 This can be as straight forward as critically appraising an article, through to analysing a dataset in the clinical speciality area

-Charlotte Carter-Lang, practice education lead and physiotherapy lecturer at the University of Leicester, added that: 'As a HEI we recognise that students graduate and follow a diverse path in their careers, with some choosing to be involved in research at a very early stage.
+Charlotte Carter-Lang, practice education lead at the University of Leicester, added that: 'As a HEI we recognise that students graduate and follow a diverse path in their careers, with some choosing to be involved in research at a very early stage.

 'Research underpins a physiotherapist’s practice and it’s a fantastic opportunity to immerse students in a research environment at such an early stage in their careers.